Frameworks in Negotiations

 By focusing on the similarities we have in common with our negotiation counterpart, our perspective is akin to taking the viewpoint that the glass is half full.
 By assuming a positive approach, we can mutually offer overall value to a potential agreement.
 Through pointing out the gains to our counterpart, versus the losses they would otherwise incur, both parties will likely be more flexible in giving and receiving, value for value concessions to reach an agreement.

 Paint by Numbers Negotiation Framework

 Let’s sort the puzzle pieces and put the picture together.

 - Be Positive.
-Emphasize all the things you have in common.
-When both negotiation parties can visualize everything that they mutually share, the bumps wont appear as formidable.
+Emphasise all the things you have in common.
+When both negotiation parties can visualise everything that they mutually share, the bumps wont appear as formidable.
 Cooperation will ease its way into the talks as a result.

 - Let’s talk.
 This is our chance to explore and find out how the other side sees the issue.
 Start negotiations by clarifying the problem, to see how they define it in relation to our viewpoint.
 Then, we can begin to consider the positions by exploring the motivating interests which lay beneath.
 Active listening is very important here.
 If we’re both in sync, we can start discussing our respective solutions.

 - Back to the drawing board.
 From our preliminary negotiation talks, one or both sides might realise they didn’t have all the proper facts.
 This would be the re-framing stage.
 New information may require that we shuffle this information to fit the frame.
 We might have to re-evaluate whole portions of our picture framework and take a different look, to figure out different solutions or options.